andrewhead/StackSkim/eval/e39/README.md

     ./fetch_tutorials.py

-If you are just repeating tests that have already performed, you do not have to download this data again.
-Instead, you get access to the Dropbox folder for this and mount it at the folder pages/
+If you are just repeating tests that have already been performed, you do not have to download this data again.
+Instead, you get access to the Dropbox folder for this and mount it as the folder pages/

 # To Capture Test Data for Explainable Region Detection